Leading During a Pandemic: Paths to Innovation

 Plenty of myths are getting debunked in the COVID-19 era.
 There’s no reason we can’t add the myth of “slowness” to the pile.

-Last week, I checked in on a video conference hosted by the New York Society of Association Executives titled “Navigating the New Normal,” and much of the conversation by the collected leaders centered on the ways things have sped up in the past two months.
+At a video conference hosted by the New York Society of Association Executives titled “Navigating the New Normal,” much of the conversation by the collected leaders centered on the ways things have sped up since the pandemic began.
 Lingering discussions about what projects to sunset have become firm decisions.
 Associations have ramped up their capacity for virtual events, and have begun planning future meetings anticipating that they’ll likely be at least partially virtual—with greater potential to connect with more attendees outside of North America.
 Leaders are getting creative about new membership tiers and nondues revenue, and boards are getting comfortable with setting strategy online and efficiently.

 “This is the time to try it—if it doesn’t work, just blame COVID,” said the conference’s moderator, Gregory Offner.
 He was being tongue-in-cheek, but not entirely.
 “We’re seeing a lot of red tape in every industry just miraculously disappear.
 People that you could never get on the phone before are now willing to get on a phone call.”